mvtiaine/audacious-uade-tools/README.md

 ## Hashing

 There are two alternative hashing methods provided and separate TSVs for each under md5 and xxh32 subfolders.
+Hashes are calculated from decompressed files, even if the original source files were compressed.

 - **MD5** - 48-bits (MSB) as hex, hash calculated from whole file
 - **XXH32+filesize** - 48-bits as hex (32-bit + 16-bit).
 Calculated+concatenated as hex(XXH32(file)) + hex(filesize & 0xFFFF).
 XXH32 is calculated from max first 256k bytes only, filesize is full filesize.